unicef/publicgoods-accelerator-guide/docs/bizmodels-dpgs/biz-models.md

 ## Before considering if it is a Digital Public Good (DPG), we have to understand, what is considered open source?

-A Digital Public Good (DPG) must meet the standard indicator of operating on an open source license, therefore the startup or a part of the business model must be open source.
-We will go in depth about the technicalities of open source in this guide.
+A digital public good (DPG) must meet the DPG Standard indicator regarding open source licenses.
+Therefore the startup's digital solution or a part of the business model must be open source.
+Here, we will go into depth about the technicalities of open source in this guide.
 On a high level, here’s what you need to know.

 **Open source is a way to license software, hardware, and content in a way that allows them to be continuously improved, modified and redistributed by any purpose commercially.**  Some companies see open source as marketing, as a community, free organic marketing - adoption mechanism.
 * _**Resource:**_ [Open Source 101, why is it important?](https://docs.google.com/presentation/d/11TsgvcEFkr1V_mkekauvOdpMImYnZWMJsqN0X5-IC5I/edit)